This post may contain affiliate links, view our disclosure.

 Photo Instructions

-Add all filling ingredients to a large bowl and toss well to coat.
+- Make the filling and add it to the pie crust.
+Add all filling ingredients (making sure the blueberries are frozen) to a large bowl and toss well to coat.
 Pour the filling into the pie crust and spread it out evenly.

 Let the pie cool to room temperature before slicing and serving (otherwise it will likely be runny).